cscart/docs/en/user_guide/payment_methods/stripe_connect.rst

 #.
 A new pop-up window with the payment method creation form will open.
 Fill in the fields on the **General** tab:

-   * **Name**—the name the new payment method.
+   * **Name**—the name of the new payment method.
 That’s the name that the customers will see at checkout.

    * **Processor**—the online payment processor that will handle the transactions.
 Choose *Stripe Connect* from the drop-down menu.